usharesoft/appcenter-docs/end-user/en/source/pages/generating/image-generate.rst

 	#.
 Select the distribution and click ``generate``.

-		.. note:: Currently, only CentOS 7 is supported.
+		.. note:: Currently, only CentOS and Debian are supported.

 	#.
 Enter the Docker entrypoint in exec form.
 For example ``["/usr/sbin/httpd", "-DFOREGROUND"]``.
 	#.
 Click the ``generate`` button to launch a generation in UForge for this appliance template.